John Chiara

-John Chiara (born 1971, in San Francisco, California) is an American contemporary artist and photographer.
+John Chiara (born in 1971, in San Francisco, California) is an American contemporary artist and photographer.

 Education

-Chiara holds a B.F.A. from the University of Utah (1995) and a M.F.A. in photography from the California College of the Arts (2004) where he studied with Larry Sultan.
+Chiara holds a B.F.A. from the University of Utah (1995) and an M.F.A. in photography from the California College of the Arts (2004) where he studied with Larry Sultan.

 Career

 Chiara builds custom large-format cameras, and exposes his images directly onto hand-cut photographic paper.
 He built his first camera in 1997.